 We’ve written other playbooks that compliment this one well:

 Chaos Days are great opportunities to run experiments that explore security threats.
 For a distillation of our thinking on how best to apply security within continuous delivery, look at our Secure Delivery Playbook.

 Chaos Days can be run with colocated and distributed teams alike.
-If some of your team is remote, our Remote Working Playbook might be of interest.
+If some or all of your team are remote, our Remote Working Playbook might be of interest.